 1. Go The Mediterranean Way

 Most of us know that eating a well-balanced diet can do your heart good.
 With its abundance of unsaturated fats and antioxidants, the Mediterranean diet is often touted as the best plan for supporting your heart.
 Those that live in the Mediterranean region typically enjoy a rich diet of olive oil, nuts, legumes, whole grains, fish and seafood, small portions of lean meat and chicken, and limited amounts of red meat, eggs, butter, and sweets.
 This diet is naturally high in fiber and includes more fruits and vegetables than a typical American diet.
-Following the Mediterranean diet can lower cholesterol and triglycerides, stabilize blood sugar, and reduce the risk of heart disease.5
+Following the Mediterranean diet can lower cholesterol and triglycerides, stabilize blood sugar, and

 2. Focus On Your Fats